sematext/docs/docs/logagent/installation-docker.md

 All other container logs will be shipped to the Logs App specified in the docker run command for ```sematext/logagent``` with the environment variable ```LOGS_TOKEN```.

 By default, all logs from all containers are collected and sent to Sematext Cloud.
-You can change this default by setting the ```LOGS_ENABLED_DEFAULT=false``` label for the Logagent container.
+You can change this default by setting the ```LOGSENE_ENABLED_DEFAULT=false``` label for the Logagent container.
 This default can be overridden, on each container, through the ```LOGS_ENABLED``` label.

 Please refer to [Docker Log Management & Enrichment](https://sematext.com/blog/2017/05/15/docker-log-management-enrichment/) for further details.